I am Mrs Sherlock and I am the subject lead for Physical Education (PE).

 Through PE there will be opportunities to become physically confident in a way that supports health and fitness.
 These opportunities build character and help to embed values such as fairness and respect.

-As a school we support staff curriculum development by accessing SHAPEs PE package which allows staff to work with a PE specialist to develop their knowledge and skills.
+As a school we support staff curriculum development by accessing SHAPEs PE package which allows staff to work with a PE specialist to develop our Staff's understanding, knowledge and skills.
 Throughout the year the school access other sporting opportunities, delivered by sports specialists, to inspire and broaden the pupil’s knowledge of sport and physical activity.

 The teaching sequence in each year group follow a progressive approach and allow for a cross-curricular approach for planning and embedding knowledge and skills.